National Guard members head to Alaska for cold weather training

 Their destination?
 Anchorage, Alaska, where temperatures were forecast to peak in the 40s on Tuesday -- about 50 degrees warmer than North Dakota, according to the National Weather Service.
 The plane, a C-17 Globemaster, came from the Mississippi Air National Guard in Jackson, where Tuesday's temperature reached into the 80s.

-The C-17 Globemaster is the largest transport plane in the Air Force.
+The C-17 Globemaster is one of the largest transport planes in the Air Force.

 "We don't often get air loads that fly into Bismarck, North Dakota.
 We don't have this type of aircraft in North Dakota," said Lt.
 Col. Patrick Flanagan, commander of the Bismarck-based 81st Civil Support Team.